-- Artists that win one of the ten Public Vote prizes and/or Juried Awards are ineligible to enter ArtPrize the following year (e.g., the winners of ArtPrize 2012, including all members of collaborative entries, may not enter ArtPrize 2013, winners in 2013 may not enter ArtPrize 2014, and so on).
+- Artists that win any of the Public Vote prizes and/or Juried Awards are ineligible to enter ArtPrize the following year (e.g., the winners of ArtPrize 2013, including all members of collaborative entries, may not enter ArtPrize 2014, winners in 2014 may not enter ArtPrize 2015, and so on).

-Every year, ArtPrize distributes $560,000 in total cash prizes—$360,000 awarded by public vote and $200,000 awarded by jury—making the competition the world’s largest art prize.
+Every year, ArtPrize distributes $560,000 in total cash prizes, making the competition the world’s largest art prize.
 See previous ArtPrize Award winners.

 At ArtPrize, hundreds of thousands of spectators take an active role as judge and critic, with an unprecedented top prize decided by public vote.
-Using mobile devices and the Internet, ten winners are chosen in two rounds of voting.
+Using mobile devices and the Internet, five public vote winners are chosen in two rounds of voting.

 In contrast to the Public Vote, the Juried Awards are decided by a group of internationally acclaimed art experts.
-ArtPrize presents six Juried Awards—five for Artists and one for a Venue.
-The Juried Grand Prize is selected by a committee of three, while the other five awards are each chosen by a single juror with the help of local professionals.
+ArtPrize presents five Juried Awards.
+The Juried Grand Prize is selected by a committee of three, while the other four awards are each chosen by a single juror with the help of local professionals.

-- Juried Award for Outstanding Venue: $20,000 (awarded to the curator of a Venue, not an Artist)
+There is also a Juried Award for Outstanding Venue of $20,000, awarded to the curator of a Venue, not an Artist.

 Each year’s jurors are announced on the ArtPrize blog.